 State licensing boards or other regulatory organizations in charge of overseeing the speech-language pathology profession gathered the data shown below.
 Every year, the information is evaluated.
 Please be aware that laws, rules, and policies are subject to change at any time.
 You should always contact your state for the most recent details.

-Eligibility for licensure
+Eligibility for licensure in New York

-- The supervised experience may be full- or part-time, and it must be completed within four years with no more than two employers:
+- The supervised experience may be full- or part-time.
+Complete the supervised experience in speech-language pathology within four years with no more than two employers.

 ● Full-time: Consistent employment for at least 36 weeks, or a full school year, from September to June, with a minimum of 35 hours per week.

 ● Part-time: This is defined as having a minimum of 12 hours/week with one employer for a period of at least six months.
 Aggregate the part-time experience over no fewer than two days per week.

 - A person who is qualified to supervise you at your place of employment must hold a New York State license.
 However, someone with the relevant American Speech-Language-Hearing Association Certificate of Clinical Competence (ASHA) may supervise the experience gained outside of your state or in an exempt location, like a public or private school.

 Examination Requirements in New York

 To fulfill the examination requirement and get licensed as a speech-language pathologist, you must pass the Specialty Area test of the Praxis Series, Praxis II, given by the Educational Testing Service (ETS) in your license area.